-The establishment also has a deputy designated safeguarding lead to cover for when the designated safeguarding lead is not available; the lead responsibility however remains with the designated safeguarding lead.
+The establishment also has a deputy designated safeguarding lead (Ms. Mary Teeboon) to cover when the designated safeguarding lead is not available; the lead responsibility however remains with the designated safeguarding lead.

 The designated safeguarding lead actively liaises with other school staff with safeguarding responsibilities, teachers, pastoral support staff, school nurses, IT leads, SENCos and senior mental health leads on matters of safety and safeguarding to ensure safeguarding and promoting children's well-being are effective.